 Yes – NEM 2.0 is still currently in effect but will be replaced by NEM 3.0 after April 14, 2023.

 It’s possible – but very unlikely – that NEM 3.0 will be reversed.
 The most likely ways in which it could be overturned would be through legislation or through a ballot measure.
 While it’s still worth contacting California legislators to let them know you don’t support NEM 3.0 changes, it’s important to know that both of these initiatives would take a long time to implement and would cost a lot of money.

 If you buy a house with solar panels after April 14, 2023, you’ll be under the net metering rate plan of the original property owner – so, if the previous homeowners were grandfathered into NEM 1.0 or NEM 2.0, you will be too.

 Exploring solar options in California

+If you’re a California homeowner or business owner, make sure to start your solar application as soon as possible to lock in the best long-term savings.
 On the EnergySage Marketplace, you can receive up to seven quotes from local, pre-screened installers.
 These quotes will include cost information and savings estimates tailored to your property and current net metering incentives.
 If you’d prefer to start out with a quick ballpark estimate on solar savings, try our Solar Calculator.